r2d2-rmbl/xata-subgraph/README.md

 #### Transaction

 Every transaction on XATA is stored.
 Each transaction contains an array of mints, burns, and swaps that occured within it.
+This includes information about meta-trasnactions as well, including gas tokens paid.

 #### Mint, Burn, Swap